Navigating Application Expenses

 -

-The average allopathic medical student graduates with over $175,000 of debt.
+The average allopathic medical student graduates with over $200,000 in debt.
 So yes, as a raw number, it does look “bad”—that amount of debt (plus the interest that accrues) can be scary.
-You need to know as much as possible about the financial commitment you’re making and the options available to you.
-The first thing we recommend is reading our Financing Health Professional School handout.
-We’ve included information about online resources, service repayment programs (like the National Health Service Corps), and other sources of funding.
+Y

 Also, seek out the Financial Aid personnel at the medical school you attend.
-Cultivate a true advising relationship with these people, if possible, as the financial climate in this country is ever-changing and by the time you’re a first-year med student there may be new financial options—and those options may change over the course of your four years in med school.
+Cultivate a true advising relationship with them, if possible, as the financial climate in this country is ever-changing and by the time you’re a first-year med student there may be new financial options—and those options may change over the course of your four years in med school.
 It is not too soon, during your med school interviews, to ask about the Financial Aid office, learn who these people are, and get a feel for what type of interaction they have with current students.

+Read our Financing Health Professions School Guide for more basic info including online resources, service repayment programs (like the National Health Service Corps), and other sources of funding.
 We try to host a Financing workshop every spring semester as well, so keep an eye on our events in Vitals for that event!
 Ultimately, though, if you're truly committed to becoming a physician, medical education is an excellent financial investment and worthwhile from a lifelong financial perspective.

 -